Miltonly/Streets/Hood Terrace

 Getting around

-Hood Terrace sits in Coates, a pocket of Milton that trades immediate highway access for a quieter residential rhythm.
-The 401 on-ramp at Regional Road 25 is a four-minute drive, making the Mississauga commute a straightforward 22-minute run and Pearson reachable in just over half an hour.
-For Toronto, the Milton GO station is six minutes away, and the total trip to Union runs just over an hour.
-The street itself is a terrace, so through-traffic is minimal; the road network handles the load without the noise that defines busier corridors.
+Hood Terrace sits in Coates, a pocket that puts the 401 ramp at Regional Road 25 about four minutes away.
+For Toronto commuters, the Milton GO station is a six-minute drive, and the total trip to Union Station runs just over an hour.
+Mississauga is a 22-minute drive, Oakville 24 minutes, and Pearson 32 minutes.
+The street itself is quiet, with no through-traffic, so the road network handles the load without noise.

 Schools and catchment

-Public elementary catchment draws to Chris Hadfield PS, Anne J. MacArthur PS, or Irma Coulson PS, each about a five-minute drive.
+Public elementary students draw to Chris Hadfield PS, Anne J. MacArthur PS, or Irma Coulson PS, each about a five-minute drive.
 Catholic elementary students attend Our Lady of Fatima or St. Scholastica, both roughly six minutes away.
-Secondary students have options: Milton District High School (public) and Bishop P.F.
-Reding or St. Francis Xavier (Catholic) are all within a five-minute drive.
-The concentration of schools within a short radius is a practical advantage for families with children at different stages.
+Secondary catchment includes Milton District High School (public, four minutes) and Bishop P.F.
+Reding or St. Francis Xavier (Catholic, five minutes).
+The cluster of schools within a short radius makes this a practical street for families with children at different stages.

 Who this street suits